“The needs of the patient come first”

 - very comfortable speaking in public?

-- fired up by a desire to make a real difference to women’s heart health by leading support groups for other survivors?
+- fired up by a desire to make a real difference to women’s heart health by leading patient support groups and/or educating other women?

 ♥ Such fun!
 Find out why these Mayo Clinic piano-playing seniors and their spontaneous concert in the beautiful Gonda Building atrium attracted over 9 million YouTube fans.
 The “stars” are Marlow Cowan of Ankeny, Indiana and his bride of 60+ years, Fran.